bhisaac/5eFP/5eFP-SRD.md

 ### Healing

 All healing effects provide a minimum of 1 point of healing.
 Particularly strong healing may provide 2 or more points of healing.
 For each point of healing, you discard 1 wound (see _Wounds_ below).
-When you recieve healing, you also stabilize (see _Stabalize_ below).
+When you receive healing, you also stabilize (see _Stabalize_ below).

 ### Wounds